nfttoken/oychain-docs/en-us/README.md

 The difficulty value of a block is 2 when the block is generated normally and 1 when the block is not generated in a predefined order.
 When a fork of the blockchain occurs, the blockchain selects the corresponding fork according to the cumulative maximum difficulty.

 ### System Contracts
-KCC has made 3 built-in contracts for PoSA in the genesis file.
+OYchain has made 3 built-in contracts for PoSA in the genesis file.

-The source code of those contracts are forked from Heco, you can locate them here: [https://github.com/kcc-community/kcc-genesis-contracts](https://github.com/kcc-community/kcc-genesis-contracts)。
+The source code of those contracts are forked from Heco, you can locate them here: [https://github.com/NFT-mall/oychain-genesis-contracts](https://github.com/NFT-mall/oychain-genesis-contracts)。

 The management of the current validators are all done by the system contracts.